-- You will receive a notification on all your alternate contacts.
+- You will receive a notification of all your alternate contacts.
 This notification can be either an SMS or email message.
-However, such message can be a hoax.
+However, such a message can be a hoax.
 You can know about the authenticity of such messages by checking the sender.
-A genuine message should arrive from the official Microsoft account team at email@example.com.
+A genuine message should arrive from the official Microsoft account team at [email protected]

 When you Logged in from a New Device or Place

 Your Outlook account may get blocked in case you are using a new device in a new place.
-Outlook does in order to keep your account safe in case some is trying to get access to your account by signing in as you.
+Outlook does in order to keep your account safe in case some are trying to get access to your account by signing in as you.
 In order to unlock your Outlook account, it is suggested to follow the instructions given on the sign-in screen by selecting where you can receive a security code sent by Outlook.
 Once you receive the code on your device, simply enter it to get access to your account.

 However, in case you are traveling and if you don’t have access to the registered phone or email on which the code is being sent to you, follow these steps:

-- If you have the device along with you, from which you generally sign into your account and if you have set it as a trusted device, you can easily log into your Outlook account using that device.
+- If you have the device along with you, from which you generally sign in to your account and if you have set it as a trusted device, you can easily log in to your Outlook account using that device.

 - If you have left the phone at home and know someone who can access it, ask him/her to tell the security code sent on the phone.

-In case the above-given options are not available, you will able to sign into Outlook only when you sign in from a trusted device or usual place.
+In case the above-given options are not available, you will able to sign in to Outlook only when you sign in from a trusted device or usual place.

 However, if even after signing from a usual device and having access to the alternate contact method, you are unable to log into your Outlook account on your new device, your password may have been changed by someone else.
-In such case resetting the password should fix the problem.
+In such a case resetting the password should fix the problem.
 Here are the steps to reset the password.

-- Go to the sign in page and enter your username in the provided field.
+- Go to the sign-in page and enter your username in the provided field.
 Click Next.